Lombiq/Helpful-Extensions/Readme.md

 Adds additional styling capabilities to OrchardCore.Flows feature by making it possible to add classes to widgets in the FlowPart editor.

+### Helpful Widgets

+Adds multiple helpful widget content types.
+These include ContainerWidget (with a FlowPart attached to it), HtmlWidget and LiquidWidget.

+### Helpful Content Types

+Adds Page content type with FlowPart attached to it.

 The module's source is available in two public source repositories, automatically mirrored in both directions with [Git-hg Mirror](https://githgmirror.com):

 - [https://bitbucket.org/Lombiq/helpful-extensions](https://bitbucket.org/Lombiq/helpful-extensions) (Mercurial repository)